SyifanIkhtiardi/Technical-test-SQA-SimpliDOTS/test-scenario.md

-		And the user on the profile page favorite TV shows section When the user removes the TV show from their favorite TV shows Then the TV show should be removed from the user's favorite TV show list And the TV show should no longer displayed on user's favorite TV show list
+		And the user on the profile page favorite TV shows section When the user removes the TV show from their favorite TV shows Then the TV show should be removed from the user's favorite TV show list And the counter should display correct value after a TV show being removed

 	Scenario: User can order favorite movies list
 		Given the user is logged in